Axios (website): History

 In July 2020, under the first presidency of Donald Trump, Axios received $4.8 million in federal loans from the Paycheck Protection Program for salary replacement during the COVID-19 pandemic.
 It later returned the money, with VandeHei explaining that the loans had become "politically polarizing".
 In September 2020, The Wall Street Journal reported that Axios was on track to be profitable in 2020 "despite the economic turmoil stemming from the coronavirus that led to broad layoffs and pay cuts at many media outlets".

 In May 2021, The Wall Street Journal reported that merger discussions between Axios and The Athletic had ended, with The Athletic opting to pursue a deal with The New York Times.

 On August 8, 2022, Axios announced that it had been sold to Cox Enterprises for $525 million.
 As part of the transaction, Axios spun out Axios HQ as a separate software company.
 According to the deal, Cox owns 70% of the company, while Axios employees and its founders retain ownership of the remaining 30%.
 The acquisition was completed the following month.

 Since 2021, Axios has launched a network of local newsletters across the United States.
 The company has also focused on growing its events business.

-In March 2023, Axios fired Ben Montgomery, a Pulitzer Prize finalist, after he described as "propaganda" a Florida Department of Education press release about an event hosted by Governor Ron DeSantis "exposing the diversity equity and inclusion scam in higher education".
+In March 2023, Axios fired Ben Montgomery, a Pulitzer Prize finalist, after he described as "propaganda" a Florida Department of Education press release about an event hosted by Governor Ron DeSantis "exposing the diversity, equity and inclusion scam in higher education".

-In August 2024, Axios laid off 50 employees, which amounted to 10% of total staff.
+In August 2024, Axios laid off 50 employees, which amounted to 10 percent of its total staff.

 Content

 Axios content is designed for digital platforms, such as Facebook and Snapchat, as well as its own website.
-Its articles are typically less than 300 words long.
+Its articles are typically less than 300 words long, as most Axios content is geared for quick, concise reads.
 In addition to its website, Axios content is distributed via newsletters covering politics, technology, healthcare, and other subjects.
 Among the newsletters is a daily report by co-founder Mike Allen, who formerly wrote Politicos Playbook newsletter.
 Some Axios newsletters are free, while others are paid.
-The company sells a subscription service called Axios Pro, which bundles several paid newsletters, starting at $599 a year.
+The company sells a subscription service called Axios Pro that bundles several paid newsletters, starting at $599 per year.

-Axios reporters have made appearances on television news on NBC News and MSNBC through a deal with NBC.
-Its NBC Universal partnership has featured co-founder Mike Allen on MSNBC's show Morning Joe.
+Axios reporters have made television appearances on NBC News and MSNBC under an agreement with NBC, secured in 2017.
+Its NBC Universal partnership has featured Allen on MSNBC's show Morning Joe.

-In 2021, the documentary series Axios on HBO won the News and Documentary Emmy Award for Outstanding Interview for its interview with President Donald Trump conducted by Jonathan Swan.
+In 2021, the documentary series Axios on HBO won the News and Documentary Emmy Award for Outstanding Interview for the interview with President Donald Trump conducted by Jonathan Swan.

+In May 2026, a report by Press Gazette revealed that Axios had cut content output by 22% in the first quarter of the year, while traffic increased 30%, signaling a change in editorial approach.